-Some of you have been reading this blog long enough to remember my initial feelings on Richmond.
-I wasn’t shy about disliking it at first, but the city has changed a lot since I first moved there in 2010.
-Today, there are a ton of things to do in Richmond VA — not to mention it has a brilliant personality and vibrant neighborhoods.
+Some of you have read this blog long enough to remember how much I disliked Richmond when I first moved there in 2010.
+It took awhile for the city to grow up, but today there are a ton of things to do in Richmond VA — not to mention it has a brilliant personality and vibrant neighborhoods.

 Like many cities, Richmond is a city of neighborhoods and the atmosphere between each changes quickly.
 Downtown Richmond, however, is unique: many of these neighborhoods are just a few square blocks, meaning that we have double or triple the amount of distinct identities in a small area.
 If you don’t like one part of town, you might just fall in love with somewhere a few minutes away.

 I know this sounds cliche, but there really is something for everyone here.

 History Lovers: You’ll find colonial sites, like St. John’s Church where Patrick Henry delivered his famous “Give Me Liberty or Give me Death” speech.
 Antebellum mansions line parts of the city and plantations are just outside town.
 Civil War history is everywhere, since Richmond was the Confederate capital and numerous battles were fought nearby.

 Art Lovers: Cultural vibrancy shines in Richmond.
 The Virginia Museum of Fine Arts is world-class and street art is easy to find downtown.
 Downtown galleries and the new Institute for Contemporary Art at Virginia Commonwealth University prove the art scene is thriving.

 Foodies: According to Saveur, Richmond is “the next great American food city”.
 It’s true: our restaurants have incredibly high standards and each one offers something unique.
 You’ll find everything from gourmet donuts to ultra-fresh seafood to great food trucks.
 Pack your appetite!